terasakisatoshi/sysimage_creator/README.md

 - Tips: you don't have to copy code above line by line.
 Copy the whole 3 lines.
 Don't hesitate to include prompt `julia>`.
 Then just do paste to your julia REPL.
 - Tips: Setting `ENV["PYTHON"]=""; ENV["JUPYTER"]=""` makes julia select Python provided via [Conad.jl](https://github.com/JuliaPy/Conda.jl).
 Conda.jl uses the miniconda Python environment, which only includes conda and its dependencies.
 If you have LITTLE experience with Python, just follow the instructions above is fine.
-- Tips: Ah, you've remembered you can use Python and Jupyter from your terminal e.g.
+- Tips: Ah, you've remembered you can use Python and Jupyter from your termina? e.g.

 ```console
 $ python